rerun-io/rerun/design/batching.md

 - We iterate over all `EventId`s in their natural order
 - For every one of them:
-    - Find all index rows that match this `event_id` and replace the arrow slice with a tombstone, this has 2 effects:
+    - Find all index rows that match this `event_id` and replace the Arrow slice with a tombstone, this has 2 effects:
-        1. This decrements the internal refcount of the overall arrow buffer, which might deallocate it if this happens to be the last one standing
+        1. This decrements the internal refcount of the overall Arrow buffer, which might deallocate it if this happens to be the last one standing
         2. This lets the read path knows it should ignore this row (and maybe not look any further?)
     - Check if the bucket now only contains tombstones, and drop it entirely if that's the case
     - Remove the freshly dropped `event_id` from all our auxiliary datastructures